HSadeghein/AssistedReminder/README.md

 # AssistedReminder
-This repository gonna be a "Assisted Reminder" for the Mobile Computing course at University of Oulu
+This repository is gonna be a "Assisted Reminder" for the Mobile Computing course at University of Oulu